oracle-livelabs/goldengate/zeroetl-pipeline/create/create.md

 ## Task 2: Unlock the GGADMIN user and enable supplemental logging

-Oracle Autonomous AI Databases come with a GGADMIN user that is locked by default.
+Before creating a pipeline, ensure that you unlock the GGADMIN user that comes with Oracle Autonomous AI Databases.
 The following steps guide you through how to unlock the GGADMIN user before you use the source and target databases.

 1. From the Oracle Cloud Console navigation menu, click **Oracle AI Database**, and then select **Autonomous AI Database**.